adamcubel/pulumi-python-template/README.md

 - environment
   - (required) The name of the environment (one of sandbox, zonec, zoneb, zonea, or prod)
+- subscription
+  - (optional) The ID of the subscription to use when deploying resources
 - project_name
   - (required) The name of the project to deploy.
-Must match the name in `Pulumi.yml`
+Must match the name in `Pulumi.yaml`
 - stack_name
   - (required) The name of the stack to deploy.
 Anything you want
 - project_location
-  - (required) The path to the directory of the pulumi project.
+  - (required) The relative path to the directory of the pulumi project from the repository root.
-  - If this is not a full path, the `repo_root` must be passed to the `PulumiConfig` class at creation time
+  - If this path is not within the repository, the `repo_root` must be passed to the `PulumiConfig` class at creation time
 - storage_account
   - (required) The configuration object that specifies information about the storage account used with pulumi
+  - name
+    - (required) The name of the storage account within the subscription.
+If this does not match an existing storage account, one will be created.
   - resource_group
-    - (optional) The name of the resource group that the Azure Key Vault resides in
+    - (optional) The name of the resource group that the Azure Storage Account
+    resides in
   - storage_container
     - (required) The configuration block of the Storage Account Blob Container